Risankizumab

 Next review date: July 2026

-This information is for people with Crohn’s who are on risankizumab (Skyrizi) treatment or who are thinking about starting it.
+This information is for people with Crohn’s or Colitis who are on risankizumab (Skyrizi) treatment or who are thinking about starting it.
 Our information can help you decide if this treatment is right for you.
 It looks at:

 • How the medicine works